Learning disability nurse

 - Where the role can lead Expand / Collapse

 - Job market and vacancies Expand / Collapse

-Most NHS organisations advertise their job and apprenticeship vacancies on NHS Jobs, including those who run NHS services.
+Most NHS organisations advertise their job and apprenticeship vacancies on NHS Jobs, including those that run NHS services.
 Some advertise on their own websites.
-You can search for NHS organisations at NHS Choices.
+You can search for NHS organisations on the NHS Choices website.
 If you're applying for a role either directly in the NHS or in an organisation that provides NHS services, you'll be asked to show how you think the values of the NHS Constitution apply in your everyday work.

 - Further information Expand / Collapse